atet/ml_maneuver/README.md

 ## Machine Learning

-We will train a random forest algorithm to create a model that will serve as the classifier to automatically distinguish future, unforeseen examples of not left-turns and left-turns.
+We will train a random forest algorithm to create a model that will serve as the classifier to automatically distinguish future examples of not left-turns and left-turns.

 What will happen with the random forest algorithm is that **random subsets** of the data are taken to make **decision trees** that conform